bartek-blog/bartek-blog.github.io/README.md

 * `markdown`,
 * `jupyter`,
 * `Rmd`.

-Then I use corresponding tool that automatically transoforms them into markdown and then I use Jekyll which transform them into html.
+Then I use corresponding tools that automatically transform them into markdown.
+Blog's html files are generated with Jekyll.
 Please refere to `Makefile` file for details.